Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Sunfire Aegis.png" Align=right width=8% height=8%>

 **Immolate**: As a bonus action you can activate this shield, causing it to burn for a minute.
-Whenever you end your turn, all enemies within 5 feet of you must succeed a constitution saving throw or take 2d6 + proficiency bonus fire damage, halved on a save, and gives them 2 stacks of burn.
-Creatures who have stacks of burn takes 4d6 + proficiency bonus fire damage instead.
+Whenever you end your turn, all enemies within 5 feet of you must succeed a constitution saving throw or take 2d6 + proficiency bonus fire damage, halved on a save, and applies burn.
+Creatures who are burning takes 4d6 + proficiency bonus fire damage instead.
 You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 **Health**: Your maximum hit points increases by an anount equal to twice your level